 Coulibaly worked for the Biden-Harris administration over the summer and voted for Vice President Kamala Harris in person in Bethlehem on Nov.
 5. She said she hoped to see Harris-Walz policies implemented after the election.

-Martins, who also voted for Harris, said he feels Harris best supports the identity groups that he aligns with — about both his moral and political values.
+Martins, who also voted for Harris, said he feels Harris best supports the identity groups that he aligns with — particularly his moral and political values.

 Comment policy